Set Apsley as default location

 Current ConditionsMon Apr 27, 15 at 8:00 PM EDT

 Chance of showers

-Partly cloudy.
+Cloudy.
 30 percent chance of showers early this evening.
-Fog patches developing after midnight.
-Low 11.
+Becoming partly cloudy late this evening.
+Low plus 4.

 CBC News: Weather Centre